Tight bounds for the learning of homotopy \`a la Niyogi, Smale, and Weinberger for subsets of Euclidean spaces and of Riemannian manifolds: Introduction

 \section{Introduction}

-Can we infer the topology of a subset of the Euclidean space if we are only given a partial geometric information about it?
+Can we infer the topology of a set if we are only given partial geometric information about it?
 Under which conditions is such inference possible?

-These questions were first motivated by the shape reconstruction of $3$-dimensional objects.
+These questions were first motivated by the shape reconstruction of objects in 3-dimensional Euclidean space.
 There, the partial geometric information was represented by a finite, in general noisy, set of points obtained from photogrammetric or lidar measurements \cite{amenta2000simple,berger2017survey,boissonnat1984geometric,boissonnat1988shape,chazal2008smooth}.

 More recently, the same questions have arisen in the context of learning and topological data analysis (TDA).
-In these fields, one seeks to recover a (relatively) low-dimensional support of a probability measure in a high-dimensional space, given a (finite) data set drawn from this probability measure \cite{boissonnat2018geometric, chazal2011geometric, edelsbrunner2010computational}.
+In these fields, one seeks to recover a (relatively) low-dimensional support of a probability measure in a high-dimensional space, given a (finite) data set drawn from this probability measure \cite{boissonnat2018geometric, chazal2011geometric, edelsbrunner2010computational, dey2022computational}.
 Assuming the support is a manifold, one calls this process {manifold learning} \cite{pless2009survey}.

-In \cite{niyogi2008}, Niyogi, Smale, and Weinberger showed that, given a $C^2$ manifold of positive reach and a sufficiently dense point sample on (or near) the manifold, the union of balls of certain radii centred on the point sample captures the homotopy type of the manifold.
-By the nerve theorem, the homotopy type of the union of balls is shared by the \v{C}ech complex \cite{bjorner1995topological,edelsbrunner1994triangulating} and $\alpha$-complex \cite{edelsbrunner2011alpha} of the point sample.
-From the \v{C}ech complex or $\alpha$-complex we can then infer the topological information such as the homology groups of the underlying manifold.
+In \cite{niyogi2008}, Niyogi, Smale, and Weinberger showed that, given a $C^2$ manifold of positive reach\footnote{ We recall that the reach of a closed subset in Euclidean space is the distance from the set to its medial axis.
+In turn, the medial axis of a set consists of those points in Euclidean space that do not have a unique closest point on the set.
+Both notions are defined in Definition~\ref{def:medial_axis}. } {embedded in Euclidean space} and a sufficiently dense point sample on (or near) the manifold, the union of balls of certain radii centred on the point sample captures the homotopy type of the manifold.
+By the nerve theorem~\cite{edelsbrunner2010computational}, the homotopy type of the union of balls is shared by the \v{C}ech complex \cite{bjorner1995topological,edelsbrunner1994triangulating} and $\alpha$-complex \cite{edelsbrunner2011alpha} of the point sample.
+From these complexes we can then learn the topological information such as the homology groups of the underlying manifold.
+Niyogi, Smale, and Weinberger's homotopy learning result has led to numerous generalizations including \cite{antasik2022sampling, ATTALI2013448, chazal2009sampling, kim2019homotopy, WANG2020101606}.